mynampaty/listening-to-lines/poems/Madmans-Siren-Song.md

 When the mirror reflects you all alone,
 You’ll see I was unique and resplendent.
-I was dazzling, and that was no mirage.
+I was dazzling--that was no mirage.
 You’ll wish I were tied to the mast by you.

 You know I’m unique, I’m resplendent.